 Using a new gmail, hotmail or other email account?
 Don't forget to update your alternative email address.

-- It may not be a normal dictionary word (forward or backward).
+- Be a normal dictionary word (forward or backward)

-- It may not be based on your username, surname or your old password.
+- Be based on your username, surname or your old password

 Tips on creating a 'strong' password

 We understand the problems we all have when creating a new password which is both strong and memorable.
 We don't have all the answers but here are some ideas that you can try: